bilegt-bat-ochir/autonomous/step6.md

   ![](./images/step6/2.websource-cont2_1.PNG)

-## Utilize RESTful service
+## Utilize RESTful service from APEX application

-## Here is the short summary video of above steps:

 ## You may continue to next step